Double Match Triangulator (DMT)

 If you use this program and develop some analytical analysis techniques using it that can be programmed, please contact me, and I may be able to add your methods into DMT for everyone to use.

-RequirementsThis program requires Windows.
-If you have Excel installed on your computer, it will produce formatted Excel files.
-If you don't have Excel installed, it will produce Comma Delimited files (csv files) which contain the same data and can be loaded into any spreadsheet, but you won't get the nice formatting.
-In that case, you can format it yourself (e.g. cells with X = green, a = pink, b = blue, etc.) The program has been tested back to Windows 7 and back to Office 2007.
-Earlier versions of Windows or Office might not work and the program may freeze while generating the Excel file.
-Mac Users: Sorry, but I'm a Windows developer.
+RequirementsThis program requires Windows and has been tested back to Windows 7.
+If you have at least version 2007 of Excel installed on your computer, it will produce formatted Excel files in .xlsx format.
+If you don't have at least version 2007 of Excel installed, it will produce Comma Delimited files (csv files) which contain the same data and can be loaded into any spreadsheet program, but you won't get the nice formatting.
+In that case, you can format it yourself (e.g. cells with X = green, a = pink, b = blue, etc.) Mac Users: Sorry, but I'm a Windows developer.
 If you have Excel on your Mac, you can still read in the files DMT produces.
 So ask one of your DNA relatives if they would run the program and send you the Excel output file.
 Also, Peter Sjölund said on Facebook that DMT "runs like a charm on a Mac using Crossover or some other software that lets you run Windows applications."

 Also, FamilyTreeDNA is a very busy site.
 Sometimes the download fails.
 If it creates a file whose name ends with _aspx, then it failed.
 Press cancel and try again or wait until later when their servers are less busy.
 The file created must be named: nnnnnn_Chromosome_Browser_Results_yyyymmdd.csvAnd don't forget: You need two files.
 Yourself and someone else you are administering.
 If you don't administer anyone else, you'll have to ask a DNA relative to download theirs and send it to you.

-Version HistoryVersion 1.4, 20 Jan 2017 - Now works if either File a or b was downloaded before the other person's results came in.
+Version HistoryVersion 1.4.1, 16 Feb 2017 - Now checks that at least Excel 2007 is installed and if not, only produces .csv file.
+Fix to prevent crash that sometimes happened during By Chromosome runs when there are only a few double matches on a chromosome.
+Version 1.4, 20 Jan 2017 - Now works if either File a or b was downloaded before the other person's results came in.
 Prevents the same person from being used twice.
 Excludes non-matches from By Chromosome analysis.
 Better handling of duplicate segments in CBR files.
 Improvements to People page.
 Several minor fixes and improvements.
 Updated help file.
 Version 1.3, 12 Dec 2016 - Improved output on People page including some color coding to ease interpretation.
 Implemented the idea of Theorem 1 so Triangulation Groups are now determined independently of Double Match Groups.
 Updated help file.
 Version 1.2, 21 Nov 2016 - Now can work if only Person a has b matches or Person b has a matches, which might occur if one file was downloaded before the other's test results were in.
 Excludes duplicate or overlapping segments in CBR files and prefixes such people with ##.
 The People page and file now include just the Person c matches with Person a.
 Version 1.1.99, 18 Oct 2016 - Identifies Double Match Groups.
 Allows combination of multiple runs by Chromosome.
 Improved People Page/File.
 Version 1.1, 27 Aug 2016 - Cursor now changes when running.
 Does not try to create Excel files on computers without Excel (so it won't hang) and creates csv files instead.
 Eliminated folders for Person a.
 Version 1.0.1, 20 Aug 2016 - Fixed possible freezing on some computers when running.
 Version 1.0, 18 Aug 2016 - Initial Release.
 Version 0.99.1, 04 Aug 2016 - Private Beta.
 Version 0.99, 03 Aug 2016 - Private Beta.

 Out and Around